 - Many Croats were forced to leave their homes in the occupied territories

-- At the end of 1991, ~550.000 Croats were expelled from their homes
+- ~550.000 Croats were expelled from their homes at the end of 1991

 - ~150.000 Croatian refugees left Croatia

-Until today, 82% of missing persons from the Croatian War of Independence have been found.
+Until today, approximately 82% of missing persons from the Croatian War of Independence have been found.
 The lack of information makes it difficult for the Croatian government to make any significant progress on those who remain missing.

 Until 2020, 242 possible sites of disguised mass and individual graves of missing persons were collected.
 Field research was conducted at 205 sites.
 The remains of 124 persons were found and exhumed during this research.
 The remains of 184 victims were finally identified and buried according to the wishes of their families.

-In 2020, the Croatian government was still looking for 1.869 missing persons from the Croatian War of Independence for whom the burial place is unknown.
+In March 2022, the Croatian government was still looking for 1.840 missing persons from the Croatian War of Independence for whom the burial place is unknown.
 Their families are still waiting for answers.
 It is especially important to find the remains of bodies that were moved from primary to secondary graves.

-In 2019, Law on Persons Missing in the Homeland War was enacted.
-It is called “Zakon o osobama nestalim u Domovinskom ratu” and it is available here.
+In 2019, the Law on Persons Missing in the Homeland War was enacted.
+It is called Zakon o osobama nestalim u Domovinskom ratu, and it is available here.

 This law defines that the Republic of Croatia is responsible for resolving the cases of all its missing citizens from the war.
 It also prescribes rewards for those whose information can help to solve cases of missing persons.